mbernste/mbernste.github.io/_posts/2023-09-03-determinants_formula.md

 $$\begin{align*}\text{Det}(\boldsymbol{AE}) &= -\text{Det}(\boldsymbol{A}) && \text{Theorem 1} \\ &= \text{Det}(\boldsymbol{A})\text{Det}(\boldsymbol{E}) && \text{Theorem 6}\end{align*}$$

 Finally let's consider the case where  $\boldsymbol{E}$ is an elementary matrix that adds a multiple of one row to another.
 Here, $\boldsymbol{AE}$ will add a multiple of one column of $\boldsymbol{A}$ to another column.
 By Theorem 4, this does not change the determinant.
-Moreover, by Theorem 7, the determinant of $\boldsymbol{E}$ determinant is simply 1.
+Moreover, by Theorem 7, the determinant of $\boldsymbol{E}$ is simply 1.
 Thus,

 $$\begin{align*}\text{Det}(\boldsymbol{AE}) &= -\text{Det}(\boldsymbol{A}) && \text{Theorem 4} \\ &= \text{Det}(\boldsymbol{A})\text{Det}(\boldsymbol{E}) && \text{Theorem 7}\end{align*}$$